Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Introduction

-For random effects meta analyses, several methods are available to calculate $\tau^2$, a measure of the heterogeneity (or variability) between estimates.
-In addition, multiple methods can be used to calculate the confidence intervals (CIs) for the combined effect.
-This paper focuses on the well-established restricted maximum likelihood (REML) method recommended by Veroniki \textit{et al.}\cite{Veroniki2016} to calculate $\tau^2$, with the incorporation of two different approaches for the calculation of the CIs: the standard Wald-type method; and the Hartung‐Knapp (KNHA) method (also referred to as the Hartung-Knapp-Sidik-Jonkman method)\cite{Hartung2001, Sidik2002}.
-The use of REML to calculate $\tau^2$ has been shown to be robust to deviations from normality and to perform well, particularly when utilising the KNHA method to calculate the CIs, when only a limited number of models are available for comparison\cite{Kontopantelis2012, Kontopantelis2012a, Langan2019}.
-This papers refers to these two approaches as the \textit{REML alone} and \textit{REML+KNHA} approaches respectively.
+For random effects meta analyses, several methods are available to estimate $\tau^2$.
+In addition, multiple methods can be used to calculate the confidence intervals (CIs) for the combined estimate.
+This paper focuses on the well-established restricted maximum likelihood (REML) method recommended by Veroniki \textit{et al.}\cite{Veroniki2016} to estimate $\tau^2$, with the incorporation of two different approaches for the calculation of the CIs: the standard Wald-type method; and the Knapp and Hartung (KNHA) method (also referred to as the Hartung-Knapp-Sidik-Jonkman method)\cite{Hartung2001, Sidik2002}.
+The Wald-type method is chosen as it is a well-established approach, whilst the KNHA method has been shown to provide better coverage\cite{Langan2019}.
+The standard Wald-type CI is calculated as\cite{Langan2019}:

-In addition, associated credible intervals (CRs) are also presented for each approach, which represent where e.g. 90\% of the true outcomes should fall in hypothetical population of models\cite{Viechtbauer2010}.
-For example, after a random effects meta-analysis, the CR (also referred to as the prediction interval) can be calculated to provide a range for the predicted parameter value for a new model\cite{Riley2011}.
-However, as noted by Viechtbauer\cite{Viechtbauer2010}, the CR is calculated under the assumption that $\tau^2$ is known as opposed to estimated.
+with $\widehat{\sigma_i}^{2}$ the estimated variance for group $i$, and $z$-score calculated for the required confidence interval of the standard normal distribution.